lumy/EternityII/doc/main.md

 - [puzzle](doc/puzzle.md): A [puzzle](doc/puzzle.md) object.
-- [Bool](https://docs.python.org/2/library/stdtypes.html#boolean-values) write_stats: Should we be logging stats.
+- [bool](https://docs.python.org/2/library/stdtypes.html#boolean-values) write_stats: Should we be logging stats.
 Used during benchmark,   otherwise always set to True.
-- int nloop: Number of loop to do, if -1 will not be used to stop the   loop.
+- [int](https://docs.python.org/2/library/stdtypes.html#numeric-types-int-[float](https://docs.python.org/2/library/stdtypes.html#numeric-types-int-float-long-complex)-long-complex) nloop: Number of loop to do, if -1 will not be used to stop the   loop.
-- float timer: Minute to turn the loop if None will not be used to stop   loop.
+- [float](https://docs.python.org/2/library/stdtypes.html#numeric-types-int-float-long-complex) timer: Minute to turn the loop if None will not be used to stop   loop.

-- return bool: is the solution has been found or not
+- return [bool](https://docs.python.org/2/library/stdtypes.html#boolean-values): is the solution has been found or not

 ### one_turn